jklarenbeek/protoduino/docs/scheduler.md

     if (ev == PROCESS_EVENT_INIT) {
       // First call — initialise hardware
+      // Cast to data to struct process_args if not NULL

     } else if (ev == PROCESS_EVENT_POLL) {
       // ISR woke us — read sensor